benroyalalexander/data_delta/README.md

 `connection.commit()`

 # Conclusion
 This project included architecting an application that solves a real-world data pipeline problem.
-This script automated the ingestion, cleaning, and updating of a large dataset as well as automated many database administration tasks required to tune the Postgres server for performance.
-The results were robust and consistent.
+This script automated the ingestion, cleaning, and updating of a large dataset, as well as automated many database administration tasks required to tune the Postgres server for performance and the results were robust and consistent.